dsomleff/docker-camp/README.md

 - `docker logs` - fetches the logs that were printed by container.
 - `docker rm container_name` - remove container.
 Works only for stopped containers.
 You can remove a couple containers at once.
   - `docker container prune` - remove all stopped containers at once.

-- `docker images` - list of all images.
-- `docker rmi image_id` - delete image and all layers inside it.
-You can't remove image that using by container.
-So you need remove container first.
-  - `docker image prune` - remove all images with default tag.
-  - `docker image prune -a` - remove ALL images.

-- `docker tag old_image_name:old_tag(optional) new_image_name:new_tag(optional)` - rename Image.